insin/msx/README.md

 msx.transform(source, {harmony: true})
 ```

-To disable ddefault precompilation and always output `m()` calls, pass a
+To disable default precompilation and always output `m()` calls, pass a
 `precompile` option like so:

 ```javascript